-Biden rallies supporters in Texas after Buttigieg, Klobuchar endorse him

-Former Vice President Joe Biden took the stage in Dallas to rally supporters Monday night after two of his former rivals for the Democratic presidential nomination endorsed him earlier in the day, in a sign that the Democratic party's moderate wing was rallying behind Biden after his emphatic victory in Saturday's South Carolina primary.
+O'Rourke endorses Biden at Dallas rally on eve of Super Tuesday, as ex-VP appears to offer gun-control role

+Wrote NBC News' Benjy Sarlin: "Biden hugging Beto going 'You’re going to take care of the gun problem for me!' is a thing you will see in a Republican ad someday."

+Separately, Biden spent most of his time attacking President Trump, rather than his remaining rivals Elizabeth Warren, Sanders and Mike Bloomberg.

-After Sen. Amy Klobuchar, D-Minn., told attendees to back the 77-year-old former senator from Delaware, Biden sought to draw a contrast between Klobuchar and President Trump, saying the White House lacks "empathy and decency."
+After Sen. Klobuchar, D-Minn., spoke earlier in the rally, Biden sought to draw a contrast between her and Trump, saying the White House entirely lacks "empathy and decency."

+"Folks, I knew -- I believed that he wasn't going to be a very good president," Biden said.
+"But I have to admit to you that Donald Trump, well, I didn't have any idea how much it was always going to be about Donald Trump.
+It's having a corrosive impact.
+It's having a corrosive impact on our children."

+Biden continued: "The days of Donald Trump's divisiveness will soon be over.
+Folks, there's two ways people get inspired.
+They get inspired by great leaders like Lincoln and Roosevelt and Kennedy and Obama, but they also get inspired by very bad leaders.
+No, I really mean it.
+This president has sort of ripped the band-aid off, exposed just how venal he's become, and how he has literally strangled the life out of the Republican Party."

-At the same time, in Minnesota, Sen. Bernie Sanders, I-Vt., and top surrogate Democratic Rep. Ilhan Omar were rallying a boisterous crowd at a competing rally on the eve of Super Tuesday, when 14 states and one U.S. territory head to the polls in contests that will award a whopping one-third of total delegates to the Democratic National Convention.
+At the same time, in Minnesota, Sanders and top surrogate Democratic Rep. Ilhan Omar were rallying a boisterous crowd at a competing rally.
+Within hours, 14 states and one U.S. territory will head to the polls in contests that will award a whopping one-third of total delegates to the Democratic National Convention.

 "It looks like St. Paul is ready for a political revolution," Sanders said to cheers.

-At the Monday night rally in delegate-rich Texas, however, Biden and his new supporters argued that most voters want "evolution" and not drastic change.
+At the rally in delegate-rich Texas, however, Biden and his new supporters argued that most voters want "evolution" and not a drastic change.
+Buoyed by his emphatic victory in Saturday's South Carolina primary, Biden has argued he's the only candidate who can realistically win over minority support and defeat Trump.

 Klobuchar, who formally suspended her campaign earlier Monday, declared that Biden was the only sensible choice for voters who feel "tired of the noise and the nonsense" of today's politics.

 "How great is it to be here in Dallas, Texas?"
 Klobuchar asked.
 "And how great it is to be here with my family. ...
 And with Vice President Biden!
-And how wonderful it is to be standing next to him on a stage when it isn't the debate stage."
+And how wonderful it is to be standing next to him on a stage when it isn't the debate stage?"
+(Biden later joked that Klobuchar had "won all the debates.")

 It's time, Klobuchar said, for Americans to "join hands instead of pointing fingers."